Oladapoyuken/bms/README.md

 - Run Application
 - View application swagger documentation on your web browser with the following url: http://localhost:9090/bms/api/v1/swagger-ui/index.html
 - Use the provided endpoints to perform all the required CRUD operations

+## Step To Run Service Layer Unit Tests

+- Navigate to project test directory
+- Go to the BmsServiceTest.class
+- Run test class.